kojibai/klok/README.md

 ## **In One Sentence**

-> The Sealed Sigil is the first **serverless, eternal, sovereign proof system** — collapsing the trust infrastructure of blockchain into a single self-verifying object that exists independently of any network, authority, or era.
+> The Sealed Sigil-Glyph is the first **serverless, eternal, sovereign proof system** — collapsing the trust infrastructure of blockchain into a single self-verifying object that exists independently of any network, authority, or era.

 ---